pupil-labs/pupil-docs/alpha-lab/tag-aligner/index.md

 ---
-title: "Map Gaze into a Reference 3D Coordinate System"
+title: "Map Gaze Into a User-Supplied 3D Model"
 description: "Map gaze, head pose, and observer position into a 3D coordinate system of your choice using our Tag Aligner tool."
 permalink: /alpha-lab/tag-aligner/
 meta: